myresearchbvp/ERP-MCDA-Simulation/README.md

 5. Play with the sliders to change the importance of the criteria, load the ready-made scenarios, run the sensitivity analysis or add your own data.

 > ### 📝 Peer-review note
-> We created this repository specifically for the review process.
-It is hosted on a generic account to respect the anonymity required by double-blind journal standards.
+> We created this repository for the review process.